sheilsarda/ResearchNotes/china_supply_chains/README.md

 	- The end-user now has more visibility on the logistics
 	- Can now start pricing logistics as an added service and invest more in making it better
 	- To make 30-minute delivery happen, you need to have robust forecasting and warehousing up until the last mile
+- Cost of sensors are now so low that you can measure usage of an asset at the smallest unit, so you can now turn this asset into a service so that people can be charged for their usage
+- Warehouses in China are very similar to US and Europe, but the warehouses in Japan have different configurations
+	- Japan assets go vertical because of the scarcity of land
+	- Warehouses in Japan are 2/3rd of the net clear height compared to US and Europe
+	- Warehouses in Shanghai, Beijing are moving towards this vertical model as well
+	- Previously warehouses were built for forklift capabilities, but now automation technology has eliminated these constraints

 ### New Business Models Disrupting Big-Box Retail